 There is an array of alternative investments that are tax efficient.
-These include wine, antiques, commercial woodland and race horses.
+These include wine, antiques, jewellery, commercial woodland and race horses.

 Buying wine can be an attractive investment, as significant gains can be made.
 Of course, considerable expert knowledge is required.
 There are also high transaction costs.
 The market is driven by sentiment that affects liquidity and you need insurance and proper storage.
 Furthermore, it is not a short-term investment and the cost of investment can be high.